 What is the benefit of becoming a contributor?

 Becoming a Dissolve Contributor means becoming part of the Dissolve brand.
 You make Dissolve what it is!
 On top of this, you have the opportunity to showcase your talents to world renowned production houses, marketing agencies and other creatives, while earning royalties for your work.
 We do the marketing, sales, and the dirty work for you - all you need to do is shoot and submit and let your content speak for itself.

 For more information and application process view here.

 How are footage royalties calculated?

-For footage sales beginning January 1, 2018, contributor royalties are calculated as a percentage of the license selling price, less the Dissolve indemnification fee (if there is an extended license purchased).
-Additional extended license royalties do not apply to Rights Managed content.
+For footage sales contributor royalties are calculated as a percentage of the license selling price, less the Dissolve indemnification and service fees (if there is an extended/premium/custom license purchased).

 Can I still use my footage even though I'm working with Dissolve?